12 Things You Need to Know Before Buying A Second-Hand Boat

 Posted by:GJW Direct | Mar 26, 2019

-Here are 12 bits of advice we think you need to know before signing on any dotted line or handing over any cash.
+Here are 12 bits of advice we think you need to know before signing on any dotted line or handing over any cash for a used motor yacht or boat.

 1. Ensure that the seller actually owns the boat.
 The last thing you want is to purchase a boat that wasn’t the vendor’s to sell.
 There could be outstanding unpaid mortgagees, boatyard charges or mooring fees that you will now be responsible for.
 Before signing anything, check that the boat hasn’t been reported as stolen and that the vendor has all of the relevant documentation to support their claim of ownership.
 Boats that are 20 years or older may not have a full set, but should still have a bill of sale and mooring receipts.